jofmi/agentpy/docs/overview.rst

 They are useful to look at the dynamics of individual or aggregate objects over time and can be recorded by calling the method :meth:`record` for the respective object.

-The other type of recordable data are evaluation measures.
+The other type of recordable data are reporters, which represent summary statistics or evaluation measures.
-These, in contrast, can be stored only for the model as a whole and only once per run.
+In contrast to variables, reporters can be stored only for the model as a whole and only once per run.
-They are useful as summary statistics that can be compared over multiple runs, and can be recorded with the method :meth:`Model.measure`.
+They will be stored in a seperate dataframe for easy comparison over multiple runs, and can be documented with the method :meth:`Model.report`.

 .. _overview_simulation: